campanell/ml-agents/docs/Installation.md

 ## Help

-If you run into any problems installing ML-Agents, refer to our [FAQ](Limitations-and-Common-Issues.md).
-If you can't find anything then
+If you run into any problems regarding ML-Agents, refer to our [FAQ](FAQ.md) and our [Limitations](Limitations.md) pages.
+If you can't find anything please
 [submit an issue](https://github.com/Unity-Technologies/ml-agents/issues) and make sure to cite relevant information on OS, Python version, and exact error message (whenever possible).